arp242/goatcounter/README.markdown

 ### Running

-You can start a test/development server with:
+You can start a server with:

-    $ goatcounter serve -dev
+    $ goatcounter serve

-The default is to use a SQLite database at `./db/goatcounter.sqlite3` (will be created if it doesn't exist).
-See the `-db` flag to customize this.
+The default is to use a SQLite database at `./db/goatcounter.sqlite3`, which will be created if it doesn't exist yet.
+See the `-db` flag and `goatcounter help db` to customize this.

+GoatCounter will listens on port `*:80` and `*:443` by default.
+You don't need to run it as root and can grant the appropriate permissions on Linux with:

+    $ setcap 'cap_net_bind_service=+ep' goatcounter

+Listening on a different port can be a bit tricky due to the ACME/Let's Encrypt certificate generation; `goatcounter help listen` documents this in depth.

 You can create new sites with the `create` command: